 iv.
 Polish mode – for shining teeth

 So, depending on your preference, you can primarily select any of the three cleaning modes, all of which differ in the intensity of vibration for cleaning.
 In case you are unsure, the Soft mode is a fairly safe bet here.
 Besides the three cleaning modes, the Polish mode, just as it sounds, offers varied vibration levels to polish the teeth and claims to restore that luster.
 You can toggle between different modes by pressing the power button on the handle in quick succession.
 Moreover, the toothbrush intelligently remembers the last brushing mode, so you always have the brush set to the mode you used it in your previous use.

-To address these concerns, various researches have been conducted over the past few years to come to a conclusion.
+To address these concerns, various types of research have been conducted over the past few years to come to a conclusion.
 However, unfortunately, there has been no conclusive study that entirely favors either side.
-For, as already established, an electric toothbrush manages to offer better cleaning than a regular toothbrush, which, in a long run, helps in maintaining better oral hygiene.
-However, as some researches suggest, the vibrations and oscillating movements on an electric toothbrush can sometimes lead to more dentin abrasion than a regular toothbrush, which can lead to some dental problems.
+For as already established, an electric toothbrush manages to offer better cleaning than a regular toothbrush, which, in the long run, helps in maintaining better oral hygiene.
+However, as some researchers suggest, the vibrations and oscillating movements of an electric toothbrush can sometimes lead to more dentin abrasion than a regular toothbrush, which can lead to some dental problems.

 So, at the end of the day, if you are someone who is planning to make a switch to an electric toothbrush, you can either get your hands on one and use it yourself (in moderation) to get an idea, or you can consult a dentist to assist you based on your teeth’s structure and sensitivity.

 Realme M1 toothbrush: Battery